DarwinLS/cse15l-lab-reports/LabReport5.md

 # Lab Report 5

 **Student Initial Post**

+Title: Error when creating variable in a bash script used to run java file

 What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?
 I am on a windows 11 desktop, using VSCode as my code editor